A note from Green Suitcase Travel founder, Misty Foster:

 While there are many big resorts out here, the city offers a handful of charming historic and boutique hotels.
 Everything in town is within a 20-30 minute drive and the main hotels are all conveniently located within city limits.

 Step into the lobby of the Hotel Congress and you are instantly transported back in time to an era of flappers and mobsters.
 In fact, some mobster activity did go down in this historic landmark!
 The infamous, John Dillinger and his gang were caught here in 1934.
 How they got captured is a really fun story that involves firefighters carrying down bags of loot and guns for them, before they realized who they were.
-The hotel was originally built in 1919 and much of the signature art-deco decor remains in tact.
+The hotel was originally built in 1919 and much of the signature art-deco decor remains intact.
 Throughout the years, the restorations and additions to the hotel have been helmed by local artists and entrepreneurs.
 Today, not only can guests stay the night in the hotel, they can dance the night away at Club Congress or enjoy a delicious meal at the Cup Cafe.

 Nestled in the Catalina foothills, Miraval is one of the top wellness destinations in Arizona.
-The 400 acre resort boasts impressive spa, culinary, and cultural offerings for guests.
+The 400-acre resort boasts an impressive spa, culinary, and cultural offerings for guests.
 Their ethos is that when life is in balance, you are at your best.
 The team at Miraval feels that the Sonoran desert is the ideal place to rejuvenate because of the ample sunshine and warm climate.
-Folks into mindfulness and other integrative wellness therapies will find plenty of opportunity to delve into the self.
+Folks into mindfulness and other integrative wellness therapies will find plenty of opportunities to delve into the self.
 We love them for their integration of Native American rituals and principals, and the way they honor and incorporate nature into the experience.
 They also work with local farmers to craft organic, seasonally based dishes that are innovative and nourishing.

 AC Marriott & Moxy Tucson